Pliska: 681-893

 Pliska was the capital of the First Bulgarian Empire between 681 and 893 AD.
-According to a Bulgarian chronicle, it was founded by Khan Asparukh.
+According to a Bulgarian chronicle, it was founded by Khan Asparuh.
 At its greatest extent, it had an area of 21.8 km2 and was surrounded by earthen ramparts.
 A smaller stone fortification was built inside these ramparts and this contained a palace and buildings belonging to the aristocracy.

 While Pliska experienced nearly a century of growth following its selection as the capital of the new Bulgarian state, this was not a peaceful era.
 The Bulgars and Byzantine Empire were in an almost constant state of war during the eighth century and into the early ninth.
 Emperor Constantine V oversaw nine campaigns against the Bulgars between 741 and 775, and Emperor Nikephoros I's campaign in 811 resulted in the burning of the royal residence in Pliska.
 In this last instance the emperor led a massive army to Pliska in retaliation for the Bulgarian capture of Sardika and massacre of its garrison that occurred in an earlier set of hostilities.
 The Bulgarian leader Krum was not prepared to face the emperor's army and thus abandoned Pliska and the Byzantines plundered the palace and town there and burned it to the ground as it was largely at this time made of wood.
 Soon after, the invaders were driven out by Khan Krum (see Battle of Pliska).

 Later in the ninth century, during the reign of Boris I, the pagan temples in Pliska likely began to be converted to Christian churches.
 In 886, Boris founded the Pliska Literary School which was moved to Preslav when Boris later relocated the capital.
 When Boris fell seriously ill and retired to a monastery, his son Vladimir succeeded him and attempted to reestablish paganism.
-During this period (889-93) the large stone basilica at Pliska built under Boris was heavily damaged.
+During this period (889–93) the large stone basilica at Pliska built under Boris was heavily damaged.
 Boris left his monastery to overthrow his son, and after succeeding, relocated the capital to the nearby town of Preslav which seems to have been a centre of Christianity in the state.
 Following this Pliska's relevance in Bulgar governance steadily declined until the Bulgarian state was destroyed by the Byzantine general turned emperor (when he murdered the previous emperor Nikephoros Phokas) John Tzimiskes.
 He defeated the Kyivan Rus' forces that had occupied Bulgaria and annexed the Bulgarian lands all the way to the Danube, ending the rule of the first Bulgarian state in these territories.
 During this Rus' and Byzantine war over Bulgaria, Pliska was destroyed between 969 and 972 and was not rebuilt.